 In London properties, outside space is at such a shortage, so this roof terrace was a great opportunity to create a perfect urban garden.

-Pots and planters were the key foundation to creating a garden from a bare concrete roof terrace.
+Pots and planters were key to creating this peaceful, roof terrace garden design.
+Transforming it from a bare concrete desert.
 The variety of planters and pots gave interest and focal points, and provided an interesting backdrop in themselves for the many types of plants used.

 Plants of varying heights, colours and textures were chosen, to ensure that whatever the season different plants would be growing and flowering.